cristinamtown/Chicago-Traffic-Crashes/README.md

 ## Methodology:
-1. Obtain and merge the traffic crash data from the Chicago Data Portal regarding the crashes and the people
+1. Obtain and merge the traffic crash data from the Chicago Data Portal regarding the crashes and the people involved in the crashes
-2. Examine and Scrubbing the data to prepare it for modeling
+2. Examine and Scrub the data to prepare it for modeling
 3. Exploration of the data
 4. Perform and evaluate a baseline model of the data
 5. Perform and evaluate other models of the data and decide which to use